stackhpc/temp-tempest-pythonconf/doc/source/user/usage.rst

 The following example will upload ``/my/path/to/myImage.img`` image to glance twice.
 First **compute.image_ref** will be equal to the ID of the uploaded image.
-Then the image is uploaded to glance again and but **compute.image_alt_ref** is set to that corresponding ID:
+Then the image is uploaded to glance again but **compute.image_alt_ref** is set to the new corresponding ID:

 .. code-block:: shell-session